Professor Naureen Durrani

-Sociology of education; social, cultural, political and economic influences on education; policy formulation; outcomes of education on social and gender relations
+My research interests are in the sociology of education.
+I am interested in the social, cultural, political and economic influences on education policy formulation and enactment and the broader outcomes of education on social and gender relations.

 Education policy; curriculum; teacher education; gender; citizenship; citizenship education; social justice

-South Asia (Pakistan), Sub-Saharan and West Africa (Nigeria, South Africa, Rwanda and Senegal), the Middle East (Occupied Palestinian Territories and Lebanon) and Europe (United Kingdom), Kazakhstan and Central Asia
+My ongoing and past research has focused on South Asia (Pakistan), Sub-Saharan and West Africa (Nigeria, South Africa, Rwanda and Senegal), the Middle East (Occupied Palestinian Territories and Lebanon) and Europe (United Kingdom).
+I am developing my research plan for Kazakhstan and Central Asia.

 - Higher education and youth citizenship in Pakistan (Research Opportunity Fund, University of Sussex; £1494.68) – Principal Investigator (2017)

 - Language in education policy in Pakistan: developing policy recommendations and advocacy for implementation (ESRC Impact Acceleration Fund; £1350) – Principal Investigator (2017)